 - Assign a Privilege.
-If you do not assign a privilege the user will have standard read access to the public area. - To classify the user, and provide another level of access, include a Role. - You can include extra user details such as a Middle Name, Phone and Company - You can add comments about the user or registration - You can automatically subscribe them so that they receive changes to news, articles or files - To give the user immediate access to the system, make this user Active - To send an email to the user after then that their user ID has been created, check Notify User.
+If you do not assign a privilege the user will have standard read access to the public area. - To classify the user, and provide another level of access, include a Role - You can include extra user details such as a Middle Name, Phone and Company - You can add comments about the user or registration - To give the user immediate access to the system, make this user Active - To send an email to the user after then that their user ID has been created, check Notify User.